madnight/grendy/README.md

 * Render to React (or any virtual DOM library)
 * Time-travelling debugging
 * Good JavaScript interop (one can use all npm libs)
+* The #haskell and #purescript community on freenode and in general is very helpful and kind

 Cons:
 * Performance